KorfLab/learning-go/README.md

 Note that the initial comment did not get separated from the `package` statement.
-That's because comments that are directly in front of top-line statements become documentation.
-Check it out.
+That's because comments that are directly in front of top-line statements are special: they are documentation.
+Here's a taste of that.

 	go doc

-We will explore the documentation system more later.

 ## Go commands ##